Double Murderer Executed In US State Of Oklahoma - UrduPoint

 Hancock claimed he shot Jett and Lynch during a struggle after they tried to force him into a cage at Jett's Oklahoma City residence.

-Shawn Nolan, one of Hancock's attorneys, denounced the governor for ignoring the recommendation from the parole board that his sentence be reduced to life in prison.
+Shawn Nolan, one of Hancock's attorneys, denounced the governor for ignoring the clemency recommendation from the parole board.

 "We are profoundly sad that Oklahoma executed Phil for protecting himself from a violent attack," Nolan said in a statement.

-"He fought to stay out of a cage to defend his life only to be caged and tragically killed by the state."

-There have been 24 executions in the United States this year.
-No further executions are scheduled for the remainder of the year.
+No further executions are scheduled in the United States for the remainder of the year.

+According to the Death Penalty Information Center, 2023 was the ninth consecutive year with fewer than 30 people executed in the United States.

+The 24 people executed in 2023 -- 23 men and one woman -- were six more than the 18 executed in 2022, the DPIC said in its annual report.

 According to a recent Gallup Poll, 53 percent of Americans support the death penalty for someone convicted of murder, the lowest level since 1972.

-Capital punishment has been abolished in 23 US states, while three others -- California, Oregon and Pennsylvania -- have observed a moratorium on its use.
+Capital punishment has been abolished in 23 US states, while the governors of six others -- Arizona, California, Ohio, Oregon, Pennsylvania and Tennessee -- have put a hold on its use.

-Executions have been carried out in five states this year: Alabama, Florida, Missouri, Oklahoma and Texas.
+Executions were carried out in five states this year: Alabama, Florida, Missouri, Oklahoma and Texas.

 The death penalty has been primarily carried out by lethal injection in recent years, but Alabama intends to execute an inmate next year using nitrogen gas.